Karara Rangeland Park

 Karara Rangeland Park is approximately 450 km north east of Perth and can be accessed via Morawa, Perenjori, Yalgoo or the Great Northern Highway.

-Access to Damperwah, Kadji Kadji and Mongers Lake is suitable for high-clearance 4WD vehicles with low-range gears only.
+Access to Damperwah and Kadji Kadji is suitable for high-clearance 4WD vehicles with low-range gears only.
 Access to other camping areas includes unsealed roads suitable for 2WD and AWD vehicles but road conditions can be variable and caution is advised.

 Go to Main Roads WA Travel Map for route planning information.